 |

-This four-day comprehensive training course is designed to enhance the knowledge, skills, and decision-making abilities required for the safe operation of emergency vehicles, trailers, and utility terrain vehicles (UTVs).
+This three-day comprehensive training course is designed to enhance the knowledge, skills, and decision-making abilities required for the safe operation of emergency vehicles, trailers, and utility terrain vehicles (UTVs).
 The course emphasizes risk reduction, regulatory compliance, and real-world operational readiness for personnel who operate vehicles in emergency and non-emergency environments.
 Participants will receive in-depth instruction on safe driving principles, emergency response operations, vehicle dynamics, defensive driving strategies, and situational awareness.
 The course also addresses the unique handling characteristics and safety considerations associated with towing trailers and operating UTVs in varied terrain and emergency conditions.
-32 hours Training includes classroom instruction, practical discussions, and performance-based learning aligned with industry best practices and nationally recognized safety standards.
+24 hours Training includes classroom instruction, practical discussions, and performance-based learning aligned with industry best practices and nationally recognized safety standards.
 Emphasis is placed on liability reduction, accident prevention, and compliance with organizational policies and applicable laws.
 At the conclusion of the course, participants will complete a VFIS testing and evaluation process to assess comprehension and competency.
 Upon successful completion, participants will receive both a VFIS Certification and a New Mexico Firefighters Training Academy (NMFTA) Course Completion Certificate.

 |